Jeffrey D. Sadow: Political writings

 On October 21, 1995, Sadow ran for a Shreveport seat on the Caddo Parish Commission.
 Sadow lost to another Republican, John P. Escude, 4,697 votes (56.4 percent) to 3,628 (43.6 percent).

-In 2009, Chris Cillizza of The Washington Posts "The Fix" blog described Sadow's blog as "one of the best state political blogs in the nation."
-Sadow has been particularly critical of Democrats, such as former President Barack Obama, former Senator Mary Landrieu, her brother, former Lieutenant Governor and former mayor of New Orleans Mitch Landrieu.
+In 2009, theThe Washington Posts "The Fix" blog included Sadow's blog as "one of the best state political blogs" in Louisiana as voted by readers.
+Sadow has been particularly critical of Democrats, such as former President Barack Obama, former Senator Mary Landrieu, and her brother, former Lieutenant Governor and former mayor of New Orleans Mitch Landrieu.
 Sadow said that Mitch Landrieu "promotes partisanship over policy" and seeks to undermine the Jindal administration.

+Relevant to Louisiana politics was a contribution to the online political science journal The Forum concerning the factors behind the 2003 governor's contest.

 Sadow supported the reelection of Senator David Vitter in 2010 and Vitter's unsuccessful gubernatorial candidacy in 2015.
 He has often defended the administration of Republican former Governor Bobby Jindal, although has been critical of Jindal on matters such as education reform, corporate welfare, and spending.

-Accessing Sadow's work

-Sadow's work is currently found on the following: